radenwijaya/destructo_sort/README.md

 And yes, I cheated a bit by making it numerical string instead of just storing numbers as Integer.

-To be honest I don't know what kind of usage of this, just feel free to use if you needed.
+To be honest I don't know where or when or what kind of usage that is suitable for this algorithm.
+If you needed this, just feel free to use it.

 Just to add a note, to save memory, please don't load data from file to an array before sorting.
 Instead, just store the value in it's datastructure and then call output_recursive.
-Some modification required.
+Some modification will be required.